FriendsOfEpub/Blitz/README.md

 - etc.

 But maybe *you* could successfully build a business out of that list…

-### Will there be a version 2?

-Probably not as we are not expecting any breaking change.

-A migration from LESS to PostCSS was considered but dismissed as it would have brought no visible improvement, and isolated users from the GUI apps supporting LESS.
-Moreover, the vast majority of users are using the precompiled stylesheets anyway.

 ### What is missing in version 1?